The Importance of Great Branding for a New Website

 January 15, 2021

 So, you’re thinking of having your website redesigned because it looks out of date, or you are a start-up needing your first site.
 Great!
 Have you also taken a good hard look at your branding?

 As a website design agency, you’d be forgiven for believing that we wouldn’t be concerned with the overall branding of a potential client.
-That we are just here to facilitate the design & build of a website regardless of the brand identity that we are dealing with.
+That we’re just here to facilitate the design & build of a website regardless of the identity of the brand.
 This could not be further from the truth.

 It’s a compulsion.
 A curse almost.
 But as designers, one we’d rather not live without.

 Take a moment to think about the products and services that you use in your life.
 Professional and otherwise.
 Now consider why.

 You probably made your choice based on a range of factors.
 Budget, recommendation, quality of goods and professionalism all play a part.
 Plus, if choosing a product or service as a consumer, you have been swayed by the brand itself.

 We’re living in an age where the look of the brand, its tone of voice and what it stands for are almost as important as the product.
 Perhaps more so.